mattdodge/.codes/_posts/2017-10-07-liars-dice.md

 ### Simulation

-Now realizing the problem is possibly more compliated than simple statistics can solve, I set out to write a simple simulation script that could run many many trials to get an estimate of the odds.
+Now realizing the problem is possibly more complicated than simple statistics can solve, I set out to write a simple simulation script that could run many many trials to get an estimate of the odds.
 It also seemed to be a good opportunity to test out Jupyter Notebooks, something I had been meaning to do for a while.
 All of the code and iPython notebooks for this project is [available on GitHub](https://github.com/mattdodge/liars-dice).

 Building out the dice randomization, general gameplay flow, and my simple rule-based-no-bluffing strategy wasn't too tricky.
 The real variable in this situation is the strategy that Kurt should use.